unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/integration-pathways.md

 The [UAuth Demo Application](https://uauth-demo.uc.r.appspot.com) is available for developer use along with a [single page sample application](https://github.com/unstoppabledomains/uauth/tree/main/examples/spa/src) to model the flow.
 Applications can also use Unstoppable Domain’s [UAuth Library](https://github.com/unstoppabledomains/uauth) to simplify the integration.
 :::

-## Step 4: Configure the Login UI
+## Step 3: Configure the Login UI

 Login with Unstoppable has UI requirements that must be configured to properly display the authenticated user's domain name after a successful login.
-Please follow the instructions in the [**Login UI Configuration Guide**](login-ui-configuration.md) to complete this final step in the integration process.
+Please follow the instructions in the [**Login UI Configuration Guide**](../get-started-login/login-ui-configuration.md) to complete this final step in the integration process.

+## Step 4: Promote Your Applicaiton

+Once your integration is live, you can [promote your application](/use-cases/promote-ud-integration.md) by submiting it to the official UD [app integrations database](https://unstoppabledomains.com/apps).

 <embed src="/snippets/_discord.md" />